xmicro/SukiSu_Ultra_Oneplus-/README.md

 - **AnyKernel3** by osm0sis and contributors
 - **OnePlusOSS** official kernel sources
 - Community contributors for testing, feedback, and improvements

-## ⚠️ Disclaimer

-This is unofficial software.
-Use it at your own risk.

-- The authors are not responsible for any damage to your device.
-- Always make a backup before flashing custom kernels.
-- Make sure you know how to restore your device.
-- Unlocking the bootloader and flashing custom software may void your warranty.

 ---